Regulation Guide

 No enforcement actions against this entity in the ASIC record as of March 2026.

 Key finding: One of the longest-running ASIC-authorised forex brokers.
-Two decades of continuous operation under the same entity name is a meaningful trust signal.
+Twenty-plus years under the same entity name and no enforcement history is a meaningful signal — not glamorous, but it matters.
 Full safety investigation: Coming soon

 Axi — ✅ Active (AFSL 318232)